 Performing the Update

-There are three ways of updating LiquidFiles:
+There are two ways of updating LiquidFiles:

 - Web interface: You can update by browsing to Admin → Update on your LiquidFiles system.
 This is the simplest way.